Robinpig/Note/docs/CS/OS/Linux/IO/io_uring.md

 ## Introduction

+Shared application/kernel submission and completion ring pairs, for supporting fast/efficient IO.

+A note on the read/write ordering memory barriers that are matched between the application and kernel side.

+After the application reads the CQ ring tail, it must use an appropriate smp_rmb() to pair with the smp_wmb() the kernel uses before writing the tail (using smp_load_acquire to read the tail will do).
+It also needs a smp_mb() before updating CQ head (ordering the entry load(s) with the head store), pairing with an implicit barrier through a control-dependency in io_get_cqe (smp_store_release to store head will do).
+Failure to do so could lead to reading invalid CQ entries.

+Likewise, the application must use an appropriate smp_wmb() before writing the SQ tail (ordering SQ entry stores with the tail store), which pairs with smp_load_acquire in io_get_sqring (smp_store_release to store the tail will do).
+And it needs a barrier ordering the SQ head load before writing new SQ entries (smp_load_acquire to read head will do).

+When using the SQ poll thread (IORING_SETUP_SQPOLL), the application needs to check the SQ flags for IORING_SQ_NEED_WAKEUP *after* updating the SQ tail; a full memory barrier smp_mb() is needed between.

+Also see the examples in the liburing library:

+git://git.kernel.dk/liburing
+io_uring also uses READ/WRITE_ONCE() for _any_ store or load that happens from data shared between the kernel and application.
+This is done both for ordering purposes, but also to ensure that once a value is loaded from data that the application could potentially modify, it remains stable.

 SQ and CQ both of them are one-Producer-one-Consumer queue which shared in user space and kernel space.

 app consume CQ don't need change to kernel space

 Three modes: